mcclure/magus-tutorial/index.md

              export OPENOCD="`pwd`/openocd/bin-x64/openocd.exe -s `wslpath -m ./openocd/scripts` -f `wslpath -m ./Hardware/openocd.cfg`"

-           You will need to run this `export` command **every time** you open up a terminal window.
+           You will need to run this `export` command **every time you open up a terminal window**.
 If you close the window or switch to another tab, Ubuntu will forget your `export`s.

            (Want to understand where this mystery line came from?
 Read [this page in the openocd documentation](http://openocd.org/doc-release/html/Running.html#Running) and `wslpath --help`.)